edwardmontilla/CPRG213lab/README.md

-A simple static website for a Javascript assignment
+A simple static website for a Javascript assignment.